santa barbara Criminal Defense Attorney-

 - California PC 647(a) – Lewd Conduct in Public

-If you are facing a charge of prostitution, Santa Barbara County defense attorney Sanford Horowitz Criminal Defense knows the law and the best strategies for your defense.
+If you are facing a charge of prostitution, Santa Barbara County defense attorney Sanford Horowitz Criminal Defense, P.C. knows the law and the best strategies for your defense.
 We have extensive experience representing clients throughout the Santa Barbara area and want to help you understand the charges you are facing as well as what your rights are under the law.
 If you’d like to schedule a consultation about your case, call 805-452-7214 or fill out this contact form.

 Can children under 18 be convicted of prostitution?